The action of contact transformations pseudogroup on the second order ODEs which are cubic in second derivative

 Let now the equation

 be given and let

 be its roots.
 Choose any two of them, say $\lambda_1$ and $\lambda_2$, and let

 be the equation associated with $(y''-\lambda_1)(y''-\lambda_2)=0$.
 In the paper~\cite{Vshjr12} we showed that the action of contact transformations pseudogroup on the ODE (\ref{du2}) induces the action of point transformations pseudogroup on the associated ODEs.
 It follows that the group $\mathcal{G}$ of point transformations, admitted by the equation (\ref{yG}) acts on the set of integrals of the third equation $y''=\lambda_3(x,y,y')$.
-It is well-known that such a group may have dimension 0, 1, 2, 3 or 8.
-Thus, the problem of contact equivalence of ODEs (\ref{du3}) reduces to the problem of equivalence of 2-parametric families of curves (\ref{abc}) in $\mathbb{R}^3(x,y,p)$ under the action of the group $\mathcal{G}$.
-In the present paper we restrict ourselves to the most interesting case of the projective group $SL_3$ of dimension 8.
-The ODEs that admit this group, are linearizable, that is, point equivalent to the ODE $y''=0$ (see, e.g.,~\cite{Ibr, Lie}).
+It is well-known~(see, e.g., \cite{Lie}) that such a group may have dimension 0, 1, 2, 3 or 8.
+Thus, the problem of contact equivalence of ODEs (\ref{du3}) reduces to the problem of equivalence of foliations (\ref{abc}) in $\mathbb{R}^3(x,y,p)$ under the action of the group $\mathcal{G}$.

-In what follows we assume that the coordinate system $(x,y,p)$ in $\mathbb{R}^3$ is chosen in such a way that the associated equation (\ref{yG}) has the form $y''=0$.
-The Lie algebra $\mathfrak{sl}_3$ of the group $SL_3$ consists of the vector fields